 Why the Wilderness?

 I’ve heard many good teachers try to explain the reason for a personal wilderness and for some, I’ll say right up front that I do not agree with some of them.
 I’ve heard several teachers say that we go into a wilderness “because of the devil”.
-Well, from my personal experience, I believe that can be a naive perspective.
+Well, from my experience, that is both an unbiblical and very naive perspective.
 I’ve found two primary reasons we can end up in one of these:

 - Immaturity, character issues and foolish decisions and choices will absolutely lead us into many very negative situations from which we can become ensnared for a very long time.